kmaune/vimconfig/aider/README.md

 ```

 ### Performance issues
-- Use smaller model (7b) for simple tasks
+- Use smaller local model (7b) for simple tasks
 - Check available RAM with `htop`
 - Close other resource-intensive applications
+- Switch to cloud models if local performance is poor

+## OpenRouter Setup

+To use the cloud models, you need an OpenRouter API key:

+1. **Get API key**: Sign up at [openrouter.ai](https://openrouter.ai) (free tier available)
+2. **Set environment variable**: `export OPENROUTER_API_KEY="your-key-here"`
+3. **Test**: Run `aider-deepseek` to verify connection

-This setup provides a powerful, secure, and integrated AI coding assistant that scales with your development needs.
+This setup provides a powerful, secure, and integrated AI coding assistant that scales from fast local models to reliable cloud models based on your needs.